The battle of the titans is upon us: Apple vs. Facebook - gloves off. Learn how iOS 14 might affect Facebook ad targeting and how you can prepare.

 Madgicx also offers a great solution that helps recover the data you now can't see on Facebook Ads Manager.
 We've released Ads Manager 2.0, which lets advertisers analyze and manage all their Facebook assets in one place.

 That’s it for now.
-I’ll update this article as more information on this topic becomes available.
 I wish you all the best and good luck with your ads.

 Ditch the costly trial and error.
 Get the only tracking system that sends accurate data back into your Ads Manager.